sanoop247/react-memory-game-final/README.md

 - npm run dev

 ## Overview of approach
+- Fisher-Yates shuffling algorithm used to shuffle cards.
 - Gameboard component manages the logic to check matches of flipped cards
 - Timer component tracks the time player takes to complete the game
 - GameResult component shows the winning message and provides option to restart the game